 - If you have started an LOI or proposal and wish to return to it, log into our grants management system here.
 This will take you to your account homepage where you can access all LOIs and/or proposals you have created using the system.

 - If you receive an error message when you try to log in, please try logging in using another web browser.
 For example, if you are using Google Chrome, please try to log in using Internet Explorer, Firefox or another web browser.
 If you continue to receive an error message, please delete the cookies on your web browser and try to log in again.
 If neither of these solutions corrects the problem, please email firstname.lastname@example.org.

 - The Letter of Inquiry should contain facts and figures about the organization, describe its mission, and explain the purpose of the request, including the Foundation program under which a grant is being requested.
 For more information, visit the LOI Content Guide.

-- Once a Letter of Inquiry arrives at the Foundation, our staff determines whether the proposed project fits the Foundation’s funding guidelines.
+- Once a Letter of Inquiry arrives at the Foundation, our staff determines whether the proposed project fits the Foundation’s funding guidelines and available resources.

 - Our staff responds to letters of inquiry within 30 business days.

 Letter of Inquiry Content Guide